-Coalition Against Drug Abuse: Information on various drugs and a toll-free hotline to call to speak to an addiction rehabilitation specialist.
+American Addiction Centers: Information on various drugs and a toll-free hotline to call to speak to an addiction rehabilitation specialist.

 Drug Rehab Centers: Focuses on a peer-to-peer education, prevention, and activism driven organization dedicated to preventing destructive decisions, particularly underage drinking, other drug use, risky and impaired driving.

 NIDA for Teens: Go to this site to learn how drugs affect the body and hear from teens who’ve struggled with addiction.
 This interactive web site has quizzes, videos, games, and a blog that shows the science behind drug abuse.